Ten Tips for a Happy Second Marriage

 In fact, over 25% of marriages don't make it the second time around, and it's easy to figure out why.
 First, there is the other spouse hanging around, even if it's just in memory, and the knowledge that your husband or wife has already gone down this path with someone else.
-Second marriages often have children around, from the first marriage(s), and money must often be divided with another household.
+Second marriages often have children that are hurting from all the changes, as well as legal and financial complications.

 Second Marriage Advice

 Second Marriage: An Insider's Guide to Hope, Healing & Love

 This is the book I wrote to help people in second marriages.
 It is full of interactive exercises and reflection questions to help you apply the lessons of the book.

 This applies to both of you.
 You have to let go of what happened in your first marriage or previous relationships.
 And you have to let go of worrying about what happened in your spouse's marriage.

 How?
 Sometimes it might mean talking about it.
 Maybe to your spouse, maybe just to a friend.
 But don't talk about it, with the intent of just re-hashing and complaining.
 Talk about it, with the intention of letting it go.

 You might want to write about it, in a journal, or in poetry.
 This is an excellent way to work through your feelings, and no one has to see it.
 If you're worried about snoopy eyes, burn it.
 One thing that i used to do was write on the computer, but put a password on the document, so I was confident that no one would be able to read it.